cipherlogs/klassco/README.md

 # Klassco
-Just as components helps developpers abstract and avoid repetition, **Klassco** does the same to your css classnames inside your components.
+Just as components helps developpers abstract and avoid repetition, **Klassco** helps you do the same to your css classnames inside your components.

 <br />